Army Chief visits mother's ancestral village | Devdiscourse

 Army Chief General Bipin Rawat on Friday visited his mother's ancestral village Thati in Uttarkashi district and met his maternal cousin and family.
 Gen Rawat shared childhood memories with his cousin Narendra Pal Parmar and also gave gifts to his family, Uttarkashi Superintendent of Police Pankaj Bhatt said.

-Uttarkashi MLA in the 1960s, Thakur Singh Parmar, was Gen Rawat's maternal grandfather.
-The Army Chief's late father Lt Gen Lakshman Singh Rawat, from Sainj village in Pauri district, was also in the Army.
+Uttarkashi MLA in the 1960s, Thakur Kishan Singh Parmar, was Gen Rawat's maternal grandfather.
+The Army chief's late father Lt Gen Lakshman Singh Rawat, from Sainj village in Pauri district, was also in the Army.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)